mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \end{aligned}
 $$
 Next, let us deal with the term involving $(m+1)$.
 We first define $k = m + 1$.
-With this we can write
+With this, we can write
 $$
 \begin{aligned}
 \sum_{m=0}^{\infty} z^{m} \cdot(m+1) \cdot P(m+1, t) &=